Investor

 Commitment to environmental responsibility

-We are committed to environmental responsibility and take steps to reinforce this commitment through environmentally-responsible practices.
+The Company is committed to environmental issues and continues to take steps to strengthen its commitment through responsible environmental practices.

 Risks & how we manage